 Visual Screening to Detect Medical Conditions

 Optometrists can also detect systemic medical conditions that may affect the eyes using the information they find during a visual screening.
 In this way, they provide an important primary care service to eye care patients.
-Optometrist often work together as a team with primary care physicians and other specialists when managing diseases that affect the eyes.
+Optometrists often work together as a team with primary care physicians and other specialists when managing diseases that affect the eyes.

 Diseases Detected by Eye Examinations in Optometry